 To be more in tune with my body

 I wish I’d been more aware of what was happening with my body.
 Yes when we tried for our daughter five and a bit years ago I knew about cervical mucus – we can talk about this freely now, no shame – I knew ovulation happened on a certain date etc, but I still didn’t really understand what was going on in my own body.
 I was putting far too much trust into Ovulation Sticks.
-My monthly cycle used to be a regular 30 days but my first chemical pregnancy (I’ve had two now, lucky me) put paid to that and my periods then went haywire.
+My monthly cycle used to be a regular 30 days but my first chemical pregnancy (I’ve had several now, lucky me) put paid to that and my periods then went haywire.
 After our last failed IVF round, my cycle went back to about 30 days but since September it’s been playing silly buggers and has been anything from 24-35 days.
 Something is amiss that’s for sure.
 I read a brilliant book recently called Period Repair Manual (highly recommended whether trying to conceive or not) which is great for finding out more about what’s going on and what supplements to take to help certain things.
 Off the back of reading this and from simply wanting to know more about what my body was doing, I bought a brilliant device called Ovusense.
 It helps you pinpoint ovulation by reading your core body temperature.
 I wish I had had this three years ago because the information it’s given me to date is invaluable.
-I’m 40 (weeps) and am only really learning how my body works, which sadly is a bit too late down the line!
+I’m 40 (weeps) and am only really learning how my body works, which is really a bit too late down the line!

 Finding a good Practitioner